nasan92/nasan92old.github.io/_posts/2021-08-23-Windows-Sandbox-Customization-DSC.md

   - DSC
   - Powershell
 ---
-Windows Sandbox Customization with DSC

-# Windows Sandbox Customization with DSC
+Demo Windows Sandbox Customization with Powershell DSC

 In this Demo I'm going to show you how you can use the Windows Sandbox and do some customization with Powershell DSC.

 ## Enable Windows Sandbox